IBM/lmctl/docs/configure.md

 ```

 ## Ansible RM

+> **LEGACY** the Ansible RM is not the Ansible Lifecycle Driver and is only used in much older environments.
+You likely don't need this.

 Multiple Ansible RM environments may be included in a group under the `arm` key.
 It is important that the name given to each Ansible RM matches the name used to onboard it to the LM environment in the same group.